Flag of the Mordovian Autonomous Soviet Socialist Republic

 The flag of the Mordovian Autonomous Soviet Socialist Republic was adopted in 1954 by the government of the Mordovian Autonomous Soviet Socialist Republic.
-The flag is identical to the flag of the Russian Soviet Federative Socialist Republic, but with "Mordovian ASSR" in Russian, Erzya and Moksha.
+The flag is identical to the flag of the Russian Soviet Federative Socialist Republic, but with "Mordovian ASSR" in Russian, Moksha and Erzya.

 History

 First version

 The first Congress of Soviets of the Mordovian ASSR from 22 until 27 December 1934 approved the flag of the Mordovian ASSR by a decree of 27 December.

 The state flag of the Mordovian ASSR consisting of a red or scarlet cloth, in the upper left-hand corner there is a golden sickle and a hammer placed crosswise with the arms downwards.
 Above the hammer and sickle inscription in gold letters "MASSR".
 The inscription on the upper right corner of the flag: “Proletarians of all countries, unite!”
 In Moksha, Erzya and Russian.
 The ratio of the width of the flag to the length is 1:2.